Edwin Encarnación: 2014–2016

 On June 30, 2015, Encarnación earned 10-and-5 rights by having at least 10 years of service time in the big-leagues, with the last 5 being on the same team.
 These rights give Encarnación the ability to veto any trade he would be involved in.
-He joined fellow Blue Jay José Bautista on the list of active players to hold this distinction.
+He joined teammate José Bautista on the list of active players to hold this distinction.
 Encarnación hit his 250th career home run on August 6, in a 9–3 win over the Minnesota Twins.
-In an 8–5 win over the Philadelphia Phillies on August 18, Encarnación surpassed Jesse Barfield on the Blue Jays' all-time home run list, hitting his 180th home run with the franchise.
+In an 8–5 win over the Phillies on August 18, Encarnación surpassed Jesse Barfield on the Blue Jays' all-time home run list, hitting his 180th home run with the franchise.
 He also extended his hitting streak to a career-high 15 games.
-Encarnación extended his hitting streak to 24 games on August 29, hitting 3 home runs against the Detroit Tigers, including his third grand slam of the season, and tied Roy Howell's franchise record with nine RBIs in a single game.
-The following day, Encarnación broke the franchise record for RBIs in a single month, when he hit a solo home run to give him 35 RBIs in August.
-He was named the American League Player of the Week on August 31, after batting .391 with 6 home runs and 17 RBIs.
-On September 2, Encarnación won the American League Player of the Month award for the second time in his career, after batting .407 with 11 home runs and 35 RBIs in August.
+Encarnación extended his hitting streak to 24 games on August 29, hitting 3 home runs against the Detroit Tigers, including his third grand slam of the season, and tied Roy Howell's franchise record with nine RBIs in one game.
+The following day, Encarnación broke the franchise record for RBIs in one month, when he hit a solo home run to give him 35 RBIs in August.
+He was named the AL Player of the Week on August 31, after batting .391 with 6 home runs and 17 RBIs.
+On September 2, Encarnación won the AL Player of the Month award for the second time in his career, after batting .407 with 11 home runs and 35 RBIs in August.
 He finished the 2015 regular season with a .277 batting average, 39 home runs, and 111 RBIs.

-Encarnación played in all 5 games of the 2015 American League Division Series, and batted .333 with one home run and 3 RBIs.
-In the American League Championship Series, he hit .227 with two RBIs in 6 games.
+Encarnación played in all 5 games of the AL Division Series, and batted .333 with one home run and 3 RBIs.
+In the AL Championship Series, he hit .227 with two RBIs in 6 games.
 On October 27, Encarnación underwent successful sports hernia surgery.
-Encarnación's $10 million option for 2016 was exercised by the Blue Jays on November 3.
+On November 3, the Blue Jays exercised their $10 million option for Encarnación in 2016.